tanem/react-salvager/README.md

 ## Installation

 ```
-$ npm i -S react-salvager
+$ npm install react-salvager --save
 ```

+You can also use the UMD build by including `dist/Salvager.js` in your page.
+If you use this, make sure you have already included [React](http://facebook.github.io/react/) as a dependency.

-## Examples
+## Usage

-Two examples are contained in the `examples/` dir.
+Two usage examples are contained in the `examples/` dir.
 In order to view them, you'll first need to kick off the server via `npm start`.
 Note that the server itself is actually a [webpack-dev-server](https://webpack.github.io/docs/webpack-dev-server.html) with [react hot loading](https://github.com/gaearon/react-hot-loader) enabled, so you can use this setup for development too.

 - The default example uses the built-in `Row` component, and can be viewed at `http://localhost:3000/examples/default/`
 - The custom example uses a custom `Row` component, and can be viewed at `http://localhost:3000/examples/custom/`